 Prague is one of those places with the wow factor and it really is a fantastic place to just go and get lost in.
 The moment we landed we felt like we were walking around in a fairytale.
 We just wanted to take pictures of everything and see it all.
 If you are wondering how to spend 4 days in Prague this guide will help you plan the perfect trip.
-From walking the cobbled back streets, to exploring the best tourist spots in Prague here is our 4 day Prague itinerary to help you get the most out of your time in the city.
+From walking the cobbled back streets, to exploring the best tourist spots here is our detailed 4 day Prague itinerary to help you get the most out of your time in the city.

 - 4 days in Prague, is it enough?